dhmontgomery/r-data-for-beginners/r_for_beginners.md

 (Note that we weren't using the `$` operator in that code.
 That's because the library we loaded earlier handles that for us — as long as we've got a code sentence going starting with an input data frame like `speeding`, it assumes that we're referring to that data frame and lets us save characters.
 Think of it like a pronoun.
 If you're not using `tidyverse` functions you'll still need to use the `$`.)

 Let's try using this same syntax to do something else.
-Why don't you try to calculate the maximum miles per hour ticketed in each city in Ramsey County.
+In RStudio, click File &gt; New File &gt; R Script.
+Paste the block of code from above in here.
+Let's **edit** this code to try to calculate the maximum miles per hour ticketed in each city in Ramsey County.

+Hints:

+-   We want to define this new table as something other than `speeding_counties`
+-   The `max()` function operates just like `mean()`.
+-   We'll need to filter down to just Ramsey County (and check how Ramsey County is formatted in the data)
+-   To filter equal to a value, you need to use the `==` symbol — two equals signs.
-Hints: The `max()` function operates just like `mean()`.
-You'll still want to filter out negative `miles_over`, but remember we want actual speed, not miles over.
+-   You'll still want to filter out negative `miles_over`
+-   Remember that what we want to calculate is **actual speed**, not miles over.
 Take a look at the different columns available to us.
+-   The `filter()` function can filter by more than one thing.
+Just separate each argument inside `filter()` with commas.

+Once you've edited this code how you want in RStudio's text editor, you can run this all at once.
+Just select the code you want to run, as many lines as you want, and hit Control-Enter (Command-Enter on a Mac).

 There are other `tidyverse` functions besides `filter()`, `group_by()`, `summarize()` and `arrange()`, but not that many.
 You can do almost anything you want to do with data with less than a dozen functions!